 If a tree is so thick you cannot see through it, it’s probably time to trim it back.
 This could be hazardous as it causes week branches on the inside, making them fall during any wind damage.

 Wild or untamed branches that have either reached a house or a structure, telephone wires or poles, or other areas that you don’t want them to touch can be hazardous.
 In this case, it’s best to call an experienced tree care professional to have them remove larger branches or the entire tree.

-Also called tree canker’s, this sunken part in a bark or if it’s completely missing can be a sign of disease or decay.
+Also called tree canker’s, this sunken part in bark or if it’s completely missing can be a sign of disease or decay.
 It can weaken the tree making it fall during a windstorm.

 A dead main branch

 Also called a leader branch, these main branches of the tree can compete with each other for dominance.
-Proper pruning to select the branch that should be dominant is a good way to keep the tree healthy.
+Proper pruning to select the branch that should be dominant is a good way to keep the tree fit.

 Trees naturally grow towards the sun, but if they’re planted in an area with a lot of space, they may grow outward rather than upward.
 This can lead to heavy branches that may collapse under snow or in a windstorm.
-Properly pruning the tree to grow as it should will help not only the health of the tree but the protection of your property.
+Properly pruning the tree to grow as it should help not only the well-being of the tree but the protection of your property.

 If your trees are experiencing any of these issues and you need a professional opinion, give us a call.
 We’d be happy to evaluate the severity of the tree and keep your property, home, and any pets and people safe.